 As I stood there, I heard a school bell ring and was suddenly surrounded by noisy little chattering children in school uniforms, rushing to their buses .
 They seemed to have come out of nowhere.
 I then realised that this deluge of cheerful, excited, under age humanity had risen from the basement, where the Masjid runs an English medium school.

 This City Market mosque is dedicated to Tipu Sultan and each year it is the site of an Urs on his death anniversary ( said to be May 4th, 1799 ).
 Usually, the Urs is a commemoration held in the memory of Sufi Saints at their Dargahs (shrines / burial sites ) and all are welcome irrespective of caste or creed.
-It is not to be confused with the Jumma Masjid mosque in Shivajinagar which was built in 1790 during Tipu’s time, and is considered to be the oldest surviving mosque in Bangalore.
-There is also a School of Calligraphy here, where maybe one day, artists, illustrators and font designers may step in and take the beautiful, sensuous Urdu script back out into the world.
+It is not to be confused with the Jumma Masjid (Shivajinagar) which was built in the early 1800’s or the Sangeen Jama Masjid (Cubbonpete) that is considered to be the oldest surviving mosque in Bangalore.
+There is also a School of Calligraphy here, where maybe one day, artists, illustrators and font designers may step in and take the beautiful Urdu script back out into the world.